This post may contain affiliate links, click here to learn more.

 Although these are my criteria/guidelines, I think they are relatively universal and can serve you well when assessing which textbook to get.

 First of all, I make sure the books I review include everything that is needed for an average medical course in the given subject.
 I also make sure that it is written primarily for students.

-In addition to my own experience.
-I have gone through several universities’ book recommendations for the various subjects, and multiple online sources to come up with a selection, which is then filtered down to only include what I consider to be the best.
+In addition to using my own experience.
+I have gone through several universities’ book recommendations for the various subjects, as well multiple online sources to come up with a selection of books.
+This is then filtered down to only include what I consider to be the best.

 Second, I try to group the books that I review into categories based on how long and detailed they are.

 The first is the full-sized textbooks that include everything.
 These books are in-depth and can easily be fit for any Ph.D. student in that given field.

 A subcategory here is the massive “bible” textbooks which are available for certain subjects (think Harrisons for internal medicine)

 The second category is extensive-review books.
 They are in-depth enough for the detailed oriented, but yet compact and light enough for those that like to skim through faster than what is possible with a normal textbook.

 The third category is the review books.
 These are books trying to give a quick review on the subject by distilling the material down to as few pages as possible.

 Favored by the skimmers and criticized by the detail-oriented, at the end of the day everyone loves them in the last few days leading up to an exam.